SalishSeaCast/SalishSeaNowcast/nowcast/notebooks/README.md

-The IPython Notebooks in this directory document the development stage of the figure plotting functions in the `SalishSeaNowcast.nowcast.figures` module.
+The Jupyter Notebooks in this directory document the development stage of the figure plotting functions in the `SalishSeaNowcast.nowcast.figures` module.